 The study looked at 51 individuals who were overweight, but not obese.
 All participants of the study had a body mass index between 25 and 30.
 According to the National Heart, Lung and Blood Institute, healthy weight BMI is 18.5 to 24.9.
 Having a Body Mass Index (BMI) of 25-29.9 is considered overweight while having a BMI over 30 considered obese.

 Dr. O’Brien and the other researchers randomly assigned 25 of these patients to have gastric banding and the post-op care needed for success, which included regular follow-up visits and nutrition consultations with a nutritionist.
 The remaining patients in the study received only care, no surgery.

-According to O’Brien, gastric banding is a simple and safe day surgery option that can lead to remission in more than half of a group studied with Type II Diabetes.
+According to O’Brien, gastric banding is a simple and surgery option that can lead to remission in more than half of a group studied with Type II Diabetes.
 Careful consideration should be made whether or not overweight patients should undergo this procedure, but with these results, it seems like a viable option.

 The research of this study was published in the April issue of The Lancet Diabetes and Endocrinology.
 Funding for this study came from the Monash University Centre for Obesity and Research and Education as well as Allergan, a pharmaceutical company in Canada.

 After two years, more than half of patients in the gastric band group (52%) had a lowered blood sugar concentration to be considered in remission from their Type II Diabetes.
 Only two participants in the non-gastric banding surgery group had the same results.